 Series 1 Episode 3 - Berlin to the Rhein

 Michael begins this journey in Berlin, the capital of Germany, which at the beginning of the 20th century was a powerhouse of science and technology.
 Led by his 1913 railway guide, he then heads west via the picturesque Harz Mountains to the industrial Ruhr Valley to learn how imperial Germany was war ready.
 He then travels south along the tourist trail of the castle-studded Rhein river and ends his journey in the Rheingau to taste the wines of its age old vineyards.

 Begin your journey by travelling from Berlin to Hannover, via Magdeburg.
 After exploring the city travel to Wernigerode, and allow a few days to explore the "Harzer Schmalspurbahen" (HSB) in the Harz Mountains.
 Then onwards to Wuppertal for a ride or two on the famous Schwebebahn suspension railway hanging from it's rails.
 End your journey in style by travelling along the banks of the Rhine, one of our favourite scenic routes, stop in Koblenz if you wish and then finally on to Erbach.
 Fares start from £210.00 for a single journey in second class including a three day ticket for the HSB and a Länderticket valid on the Wuppertal Schwebebahn.
-Alternatively you may be interested in our escorted Rhine - From Sea to Source tour which follows much of the same route.

 Series 1 Episode 4 - Switzerland

 He begins in the truly international city of Basel and travels east to visit industrial Zurich.
 He then heads for the glorious Alps and learns how astonishing engineering feats conquered the most challenging peaks, before taking in the striking beauty of Lake Lucerne.